 3. Speak With One Visual Voice

-Make sure every part of your design is talk to one another in the same language.
+Make sure every part of your design talks to one another in the same language.
 “Does everything relate harmoniously to everything else?”
 This is the question you must ask yourself when critiquing your own work.
 All the elements of good design reinforce, restate and reference each other.
 This applies to shape, weight and placement, both visually as well as conceptually.
 If even one element is out of place it can disconnect from the others weakening your entire message.

 4. Use Two Typefaces Maximum (OK, Maybe Three)

 Now that you’ve clearly defined an objective (message) for your project, it’s time to take a look at your text.
-Text serves a major communicative role in the work you create.
+The text serves a major communicative role in the work you create.
 You will usually have only two or three objectives you are trying to achieve with each project.
 Your typefaces serve those objectives.
 A single type family with various weights and italics is usually enough all in itself, but adding a second typeface can be a nice complimentary touch.
 Using too many typefaces is distracting and confuses the viewer, so show a lot of restraint in this department.

 5. Treat Type As An Image

 In it’s most basic form, a type is a visual material made up of connected lines, dots, shapes, and textures.
 They all need to relate compositionally to the design, no matter how different they seemingly may be.
 Move away from looking at the headline, pictures and body copy as three separate entities.
 There are all connected parts of one cohesive image.

 It should almost go without saying that illegible type serves your work zero purposes.
 You may be tempted to grab the fancies, frilliest, most exotic or creative type you can find, but if it distracts the reader from the message you are trying to communicate it doesn’t work.
 Type can be expressive, creative and riddled with subliminal meaning, but first and foremost it must transmit the essential information.

 7. Show One Thing First